AIxRead

 English (United States)

-A name of Indian origin referring to Lord Shiva, the husband of Goddess Parvati.
+A name of Indian origin, referring to Lord Shiva, the consort of Goddess Uma (Parvati).